Germany expels two Russian diplomats after Tiergarten murder conviction | DW | 15.12.2021

 "We told him that two members of the embassy staff would be declared persona non grata," Baerbock said.

-She described the Tiergarten killing as "the murder by state contract" which severely violated German law and Germany's sovereignty.
+She described the killing as "murder by state contract" that severely violated German law and Germany's sovereignty.

-The German minister also said she spoke with her Russian counterpart Sergey Lavrov and stressed that Berlin "wants and needs" to have an open and honest dialogue with Moscow.
+Baerbock also said she spoke with her Russian counterpart, Sergey Lavrov, and stressed that Berlin "wants and needs" to have an open and honest dialogue with Moscow.

-"This needs to be based on the international law and mutual respect," she said.
+"This needs to be based on the international law and mutual respect," she added.

 Commenting on the Wednesday ruling, Moscow said it was a "political" decision against the backdrop of "general anti-Russian sentiment."